LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

                **username/bugfix/<issue-fixed>** for a bugfix, etc.

 -----------------------------------
-Style
+Code Formatting
 -----------------------------------
 RAJA enforces style within the ``src`` and ``include`` directories using clang-format, major version 14.
 Formatting will be enforced on pull requests through CI.
-The contributor must guarantee that their code is in compliance with the clang-format settings specified within ``.clang-format``.
+Each contributor must guarantee that their code is in compliance with the clang-format settings specified within ``.clang-format``.
 To make this easy, RAJA has provided two options for applying clang-format:

 * The CMake build target ``style``

-  *  If a ``clang-format`` executable with major version 14 is available in the ``PATH`` when running CMake, RAJA's build system should find that executable and set the CMake variable ``CLANGFORMAT_EXECUTABLE`` to that executable's path.
+  *  If a ``clang-format`` executable with major version 14 is available in the ``PATH`` when running CMake, RAJA's build system will find that executable and set the CMake variable ``CLANGFORMAT_EXECUTABLE`` to that executable's path.
-  *  If an invalid version exists in the ``PATH``, or no ``clang-format`` version is specified in the path, the ``CLANGFORMAT_EXECUTABLE`` variable must be set by the user.
-This can be done by passing ``-DCLANGFORMAT_EXECUTABLE=<path to clang-format 14>`` to ``cmake`` during build configuration.
-For example on Linux, this would look like
+  *  Alternatively, the ``CLANGFORMAT_EXECUTABLE`` CMake variable can be set by the user to the path of a clang-format 14 executable.
+For example, on Linux, this would look like

     .. code-block:: bash